Can my website be hacked?

 Will my site be safe once it’s cleaned up?

 Viruses are like invasive plants.
-If you overlook a small element of them during cleaning, they can continue to harm your website or even manage to reinstall themselves completely.
-Furthermore, if you simply reinstall the site from a backup or simply clean the infected files, your site is then in the original state which allowed the hacking initially.
+Suppose you overlook a small element of them during cleaning.
+In that case, they can continue to harm your website or even manage to reinstall themselves completely.
+Furthermore, suppose you reinstall the site from a backup or clean the infected files.
+In that case, your site is then in the original state, which allowed the hacking initially.
 A new attack will have the same consequences.

 To limit the risks, it is important to: